Training for New Financial Aid Professionals

 The 2017–2018 Basic Training course is a comprehensive and self-paced online course that is written at an introductory level.
-It offers 37 lessons in the fundamentals of federal student aid program administration and provides more than 40 hours of instruction.
+It offers 37 lessons in the fundamentals of federal student aid program administration and provides more than 45 hours of instruction.

 To complement the Basic Training courses, The Intermediate Training course offers training in these specific areas of interest to more experienced financial aid administrators:

 - Beyond the Basics of Packaging: Awarding for Summer Sessions and Modules